 The Constitution and laws provide to all citizens access to justice to right wrongs.
 The access proves illusory if the enforcement mechanisms do not function impartially.
-The police being the most visible arm of the state, loss of confidence on the part of the members of any community, resulting form its partisan behaviour, leads to erosion of faith in the credentials of the state.
+The police being the most visible arm of the state, loss of confidence on the part of the members of any community, resulting from its partisan behaviour, leads to erosion of faith in the credentials of the state.
 The problem of police partiality therefore deserves to be tackled in right earnest.

-The measures often suggested include increasing the representation of minority communities in the police forces; improving recruitment processes, procedures and standards to ensure that persons with wrong attitudes are not allowed to enter into the police; periodic screening to weed out the wrong types from the force; improving the training standards to make the police culturally aware and sensitive to the problems of policing a pluralistic society with fairness and impartiality; ensuring registration and successful investigation and prosecution of all crimes of communal violence; taking deterrent action against all officers who are negligent or complicit etc.
+The measures often suggested include increasing the representation of minority communities in the police forces; improving recruitment processes, procedures and standards to ensure that persons with wrong attitudes are not allowed to enter into the police; periodic screening to weed out the wrong types from the

+53 The political party in power in the state.
+Known for its Hindutva- promoting the cause of Hindus force; improving the training standards to make the police culturally aware and sensitive to the problems of policing a pluralistic society with fairness and impartiality; ensuring registration and successful investigation and prosecution of all crimes of communal violence; taking deterrent action against all officers who are negligent or complicit etc.